 As a student/activist I found it important to build a progressive green-left subculture so that separate protest events have a shared ideological framing, common elements of a worldview and forms of self-expression.
 To this end, I invested quite a lot of my energy into creating popular publications and books that can be used for political education.
 We translated key texts on globalisation, development and green political theory.
 I also did a lot of policy-related research.
 You can find more details about my books here.

 I never really planned on becoming a professional politician, so when I started my doctoral studies at the University of Cambridge in 2009 I thought that my life is headed towards work in academia.
 However, half a year later I was elected as an MP to the Hungarian Parliament for the 2010-2014 term.
-As a member of the Committee for Economic Affairs, I acted as shadow minister of finance, drafting bills and amendments on economic and social policy, and editing budget proposals.
+As a member of the Committee for Economic Affairs, I was responsible for economic policy, shadowing the work of the minister of finance, drafting bills and amendments on economic and social policy, and editing budget proposals.

 In addition to policy work, I took an active part in strategic management, national political campaigns, and daily political communication.
 I also set up the policy research capacities of the party and its political foundation and managed the economic policy cabinet consisting of five MPs, ten policy consultants and the administrative staff.
 I was quite active in building up the party.
 However, ideological and strategic differences led to a split.

 Throughout my years as an activist and my term as an MP, I mostly focused on questions related to social and economic policy and environmental justice.
 I loved policy-related work, but we had to realise that we need to experiment with new forms of advocacy to achieve change.
 For example, we organised a sit-in protesting against the criminalisation of homelessness.